Fernanda-Miyuki/Best_finder/README.md

 # Best_finder
-Projeto Integrador do 1° semestre do Big Data no Agronegócio
+Projeto Integrador do 1° semestre do curso de Big Data no Agronegócio